-The Applicant shall prepare a budget that includes, but is not limited to, the cost items identified in the Performance Improvement/Evaluation Plan.
-All cost items must be consistent with the goals and objectives of Perkins IV and must meet federal requirements under the allowable cost principles of 2 CFR 220 (A-21).
-Before preparing the budget, the Applicant should review Required and Permissible Uses of Funds (Appendix H), Perkins Grant Cost Guidelines (Appendix I), and Supplementing Versus Supplanting (Appendix J).
+The Applicant shall prepare a 2013-2014 budget that:

+- includes, but is not limited to, the cost items identified in the Performance Improvement / Evaluation Plans. - is consistent with the goals and objectives of the Perkins Act. - meets federal requirements under the allowable cost principles of 2 CFR 220 (A-21), - complies with the Required and Permissible Uses of Funds (Appendix H), Perkins Grant Cost Guidelines (Appendix I), and Supplementing Versus Supplanting (Appendix J). - allocates a minimum of 15 percent of the total direct costs to CTG -Success Activities - can be spent within the Federal Funding Period (September 1, 2013 to August 31, 2014).